A PrometheusRule defines a group of Prometheus alerting and/or recording rules.

 To create rule groups in the Rancher UI,

-- Go to the cluster where you want to create rule groups.
-Click Monitoring and click Prometheus Rules.
+- Click Cluster Explorer > Monitoring and click Prometheus Rules.

 - Click Create.